Coronavirus: 5 things not to do

 Our advice to avoid getting caught out by misleading information about Covid-19.

-Scenes of shoppers stacking trollies with tissues and toilet paper have hit the headlines.
+Scenes of shoppers stacking trollies with tissues and toilet paper hit the headlines when we went into lockdown in March.
 However, there’s no reason to start hoarding.

 Keep your cupboards stocked but don’t go overboard – you don’t need several months’ worth of tissues.